-We can, however, take a minute to look at what affects a home stagers income, and how you can grow your home staging salary over time.
+Let’s take a minute to look at what affects a home stager’s income, and how you can grow your home staging salary over time.

 What influences your income as a home stager?

-As we explained in our home staging careers blog post recently, there are a range of careers within the home staging industry.
+As we explained in our home staging careers blog post recently, there is a range of careers within the home staging industry.

-The average house stager salary is heavily dependent on where you are operation geographically – much like a realtors salary.
+The average home stager salary is heavily dependent on where you are operating geographically – much like a realtor’s salary.

-Home stages styling $10million dollar homes for sale in Los Angeles are going to need to be at the top of their game and present absolute perfection to their clients.
-Contrastingly, homes for sale for $75,000 in somewhere like Niagara Falls is going to be able to demand much less.
+Home stages styling $10 million dollar homes for sale in Los Angeles are going to need to be at the top of their game and present absolute perfection to their clients.
+Contrastingly, homes for sale for $75,000 somewhere like Niagara Falls are going to be able to demand much less.